 After 2 years from the date of approval of the loan you will need to begin monthly repayments of the outstanding balance.
-We will send you a repayment schedule in myIR, outlining the repayment dates and amounts required.
+We will send you a repayment schedule in myIR, outlining the repayment dates and amounts needed.

 The annual interest rate is 3% once repayments start after 2 years.